leticiafossato/ironhack-projects/Project 3- Fortnite/README.md

 ---

 ## Objectives
-This project it's composed by two objectives:
+This project it's composed by two objectives:<br>
-1. Obtain data from different sources (using API and Web-Scraping) and store it in a database;
+1. Obtain data from different sources (using API and Web-Scraping) and store it in a database;<br>
-2. Build a data visualization using tableau.
+2. Build a data visualization using tableau.<br>
-To acess complete goal informations click <a href="https://drive.google.com/file/d/1UsuG9z6tOWtnzZscf_9pOahTNOaLV8bi/view?usp=sharing">here</a> (part01) and <a href="https://drive.google.com/file/d/1fCvSx39gTZ-3P04H0vqlmAsia2tMqt_6/view?usp=sharing">here</a>(part02).
+To acess complete objective informations click: <a href="https://drive.google.com/file/d/1UsuG9z6tOWtnzZscf_9pOahTNOaLV8bi/view?usp=sharing">part01</a> and <a href="https://drive.google.com/file/d/1fCvSx39gTZ-3P04H0vqlmAsia2tMqt_6/view?usp=sharing">part02</a>.

 ### Specific Objective
-The database that I chose to build refers to a game called Fortnite, the specific objective of my analysis it's to answer:
+I decided to build a database about Fornite (game), to answer this "business" question:
 > What are Fortnite pro-players performance?

 ## Motivation
 On quarentine, I started to play Fortnite with my boyfriend and my friends.<br>
 This motivated me to search about the best players of the game, and how many money they earns just playing.<br>
-Also, I want to compare my account stats with pro-players.<br>
+Also, I want to compare my account stats with pro-players stats.<br>

 ## Fortnite
 It's a FPS Online Game.<br>